To1ne/writepermission/_posts/2016-10-03-ergodox-3-years-later.md

 At the time I think it was the second time Massdrop opened the group buy and I didn't really hesitate to join the _drop_ (on 2013-08-27 to be exact).
-The fact it came as a DIY kit might scare of some people, but in fact I was really looking forward to putting it together myself.
+The fact it came as a DIY kit might scare of some people, but I was actually looking forward to putting it together myself.

 ## Assembly